cobaltt7/prettier-config/README.md

     node --run format
     ```

 Congrats!
-You've successfully integrated ESLint into your project with `@redguy12/prettier-config`!
+You've successfully integrated Prettier into your project with `@redguy12/prettier-config`!